typedb/typedb-docs/00-general/03-introduction.md

 To build the most expressive models, you may desire to write deductive logic at the database level.
 To do this, you write rules, which can at query time transparently infer new facts.

-The following rule, for example, can automatically infer indirect employment based on company ownerships.
+The following rule, for example, can automatically infer co-workers by detecting employees at the same company.

 ```typeql
 define